-Remember: where it may not be intentional will include mental health issues such as Dementia, Alzheimer's or other illness.
+Remember: In some circumstances it may not be intentional and may be because of mental health issues such as dementia, alzheimers or other illness.
+However, action to protect will still be necessary.

-Examples include: slapping, pushing, physical restriction of freedom, intimidation and threats, constant criticism, damaging property or items of sentimental value, stalking, non-consensual sex, refusing safe sex, depriving or taking control of money.
+Examples include: slapping, pushing, physical restriction of freedom, intimidation and threats, constant criticism, damaging property or items of sentimental value, stalking, non-consensual sex, insisting upon unsafe sex, depriving or taking control of money.